hpzudo/expandable-tree/README.md

 <br>
 -> NgRx helps to apply the State pattern design solution so the app follows variable inmmutability and prevent potential mutability/side-effects changes issues.
 <br>
--> The Wizard component helps to 'orchestrate' the actions from its child component which only receives data, display it and outputs the upcoming user events.
+-> The Wizard component helps to 'orchestrate' the actions from its child component which only receives data, display it and outputs the upcoming user events (Presentational Component design).